Making a Complaint

 Do I have a right of appeal?

-You may have a right of appeal to the Independent Police Complaints Commission if:
+You may have a right of appeal to the Independent Office for Police Conduct if:

 - We have not recorded your complaint

 - We have not made a decision whether to record your complaint